juxor/afaq/markdown/secH3.md

 this school has used the Marxist conception of the state to allow for rule over the working class by the _"revolutionary"_ party.
-The minority has become increasingly and explicitly anti-state, recognising that the Marxist legacy is contradictory and that for the proletarian to directly manage society then there can be no power above them.
+The minority has become increasingly and explicitly anti-state, recognising that the Marxist legacy is contradictory and that for the proletariat to directly manage society then there can be no power above them.
 To this camp belongs the libertarian Marxists of the council communist, Situationist and other schools of thought which are close to anarchism.